gracelang/language/website/tutorial/variables/methods.md

     }
 }
 ```
-The reserved word `method`  says that we are staring a method decration.
+The reserved word `method`  says that we are staring a method declaration.
 Then comes the name of the method, and (optionally) a list of _parameters_.

 Now that we have declared a method, we can **request** it.